Archive For April 2023

 Cape Hatteras Lighthouse

-Located on the Outer Banks of North Carolina, the Cape Hatteras Lighthouse is the tallest brick lighthouse in the United States, standing at 198 feet tall.
-The lighthouse was built in 1870 to help guide ships through the treacherous waters of the Graveyard of the Atlantic, a region known for its dangerous shoals and shipwrecks.
+The Cape Hatteras Lighthouse is a remarkable landmark located on the Outer Banks of North Carolina.
+Standing at 198 feet, it is the tallest brick lighthouse in the United States.
+Constructed in 1870, this iconic structure was built to guide ships through the treacherous waters of the Graveyard of the Atlantic, an area notorious for its dangerous shoals and numerous shipwrecks.

 Portland Head Light